Mokshith1708/Accessibility-Tool/README.md

 - Note:
     - After clicking the summarizer button we need to wait for some time before the summary is displayed as the model takes some time to generate the summary.
 Same case will translate but it is much faster than the summarizer.

-## Future Enhancements

-- **Advanced AI Models**: Improving the accuracy of language simplification and image descriptions.
-- **Expanded Language Support**: Increasing the range of supported languages.
-- **New Features**: New features like glossary generation, infographics generation, audio amplification and more.
-- Add more voice commands.
-- Enhance UI/UX.
-- Make the speaker speak in different languages.

 ## Team Members